prasadkjose/Notes/Obsidian Vault/Learning Notes/Fundamentals of Artificial Intelligence.md

 		1. Input
 		2. Feature extraction layers - a
 			1. Convolution layer - applies operations to the input image using filters known as kernels
-			2. ReLu activation function - Network to learn more complex and non-linear relationship int he data - like curves in a number
+			2. ReLu activation function - Network to learn more complex and non-linear relationship in the data - like curves in a number
 			3. Pooling layer - reduce the complexity and dimensions by focusing on the more appropriate ones.
 		3. Output layer
 	3. Limitations: